-My name is Diana, I am a qualified nutritionist and Foodie.
+My name is Diana, I am a qualified nutritional therapist and passionate Foodie.
 I live and work as a nutrition consultant and content producer in Berlin at the moment.
 Before embarking on my ” food adventure” I worked as a photographic producer and agent to international models, hair & make-up artists and stylist.

 Despite having worked in the fabulous world of fashion, my real passion always was in food and everything surrounding it, from its healing and nurturing powers to the way it brings people together.
 Often I dreamed about turning my passion into my profession.
 I only took the leap in 2012, after having completed the Co-Active Life Coach Core Curriculum Training at the Coach Training Institute (CTI) in London.
 I saw so many possibilities of combing coaching and nutrition, that I enrolled at the renowned Institute for Optimum Nutrition and began studying nutritional therapy that very year.
 After 4 years filled with lectures, essays, scientific research papers and exams I graduated in summer 2016 and have been working as nutrition coach ever since.

 In order to keep up with the ever changing and evolving world of nutritional research I regularly attend CDP events, seminars and workshops.
 They are invaluable to the work I am doing and I look forward to learning new exciting facts and findings around food, nutrition, health and well being every day.